andesyv/megatron3000/README.md

 unlinked to the camera such that movements to the camera will move be reflected on the slicing plane.
 You can also move the slicing plane by using the slicing plane in a *2D View*.

+There's a small ball glyph right below the axis glyph that can be used dragged with left click in order to change the light direction of the rendering.

 Shortcuts for 3D View:
  - <kbd>S</kbd> Enable / disable slicing plane
  - <kbd>L</kbd>/<kbd>Right Mouse Button</kbd> Enable / disable linked camera for slicing plane